misharigot/socialcharging/README.md

 **Notable files**
 - `/config.yml.dist`, this file contains the global parameters that are used throughout the project.
 These parameters are specific to the user that checks out this project.
 **Important:** In order to change these parameters to your personal values, a copy of this file should be made and named `config.yml`.
 This file is ignored by Git and will include your own personal parameter values.
 Examples of the values are in the .dist file.
 - `/deploy.R`, this file can be run to deploy the project.
-This will install dependencies via [Packrat](https://rstudio.github.io/packrat/) and create a csv with values predicted by our machine learning models.
+This will install dependencies via [Packrat](https://rstudio.github.io/packrat/).
 If all goes well, the project can be run without problems after running this R file and configuring your personal `/config.yml` file.
 - `lint-script.R`, this file can be used to lint the file in the path in `config.yml` under `fileToLint`.
 - `server.R`, this file holds the server function for the Shiny application.
 For more information, see the shiny documentation or follow the tutorial on https://shiny.rstudio.com/tutorial/.